kontent-ai/delivery-sdk-net/README.md

 ### Working with Strongly-Typed Models

 The SDK supports strongly-typed models for compile-time safety and IntelliSense support.
+Using the SDK with strongly typed models is recommended.

 #### Generate Models

+> [!WARNING]
+> Model generator has not been updated yet if you see this.
+See for example [Article.cs](./Kontent.Ai.Delivery.Tests/Models/ContentTypes/Article.cs) and its siblings for examples of the new model structure.

 Use the [Kontent.ai Model Generator](https://github.com/kontent-ai/model-generator-net) to generate C# classes from your content types: